 Sub priority A - CCSS Implementation New Pacific School has implemented the Common Core State Standards in math and English language arts with integration with social studies and science.
 Goal to Achieve Sub priority New Pacific School provides CCSS-based instruction to all students.
 New Pacific School provides differentiated professional development focused on effective instructional practices aligned to CCSS and ELD.
 New Pacific School uses interim and summative assessments aligned with CCSS.
 Actions to Achieve Goal Annual improvement as measured in SBAC assessments and/or Exact Path (or equivalent program) schoolwide and for identified subgroups.
 Measurable Outcome The Charter School will monitor using funds spent on CCSS and NGSS instructional materials, curriculum embedded summative assessments as well as annual SBAC/CAST results and bi-annual Exact Path (or equivalent program) results.

-Checkout log verifying all students received CCSS curriculum in math and language arts.
-Methods of Measurement All students will be rostered with the CCSS online curriculum support materials Assessments in math and ELA will use CCSS and NGSS for all students Sub priority B - EL Students & Academic Content Knowledge All necessary support will be provided to EL students to gain academic content knowledge.
-All ELA curriculum contains EL supported interventions and curriculum modifications that the teachers employ for instruction.
+Methods of Measurement Checkout log verifying all students received CCSS curriculum in math and language arts.
+All students will be rostered with the CCSS online curriculum support materials Assessments in math and ELA will use CCSS and NGSS for all students Sub priority B - EL Students & Academic Content Knowledge All necessary support will be provided to EL students to gain academic content knowledge.
+Goal to Achieve Sub priority All ELA curriculum contains EL supported interventions and curriculum modifications that the teachers employ for instruction.
 EL students learn age-appropriate content knowledge that reflects the content learning in the mainstream classroom.
 Provide EL students with opportunities to catch up with mainstream students' background knowledge.
 All EL students at New Pacific School receive supplemental support such as Academic Vocabulary Toolkits.
-Cool to Ashions Submissionity EL students read authentic texts and not simplified or contrived text.
-Goal to Achieve Sub priority EL students learn how to use the language in context in addition to the mechanics, which can accelerate second language acquisition: essay writing, creative poetry, and co-curricular experiences.
+EL students read authentic texts and not simplified or contrived text.
+EL students learn how to use the language in context in addition to the mechanics, which can accelerate second language acquisition: essay writing, creative poetry, and co-curricular experiences.
 All EL students receive supplemental materials and instruction to improve student proficiency in EL performance.
 The teachers may go below the student's actual grade level content-area reading materials based on that student's English proficiency.
 PCI EL Academic Specialist will collaborate with administration, instructional staff and parents to support testing, intervention and planning efforts for our emerging bilingual population.
 Actions to Achieve Goal EL students will show growth through EL proficiency in ELPAC, Exact Path, DIBELS, and/or CAASPP results.
 Measurable Outcome The Charter School will use ELPAC, NWEA MAP, DIBELS, and/or CAASPP results to demonstrate whether students met or exceeded goals.
-The Charter School will analyze ELPAC, NWEA MAP, DIBELS, and / or CAASPP.
-Methods of Measurement Checkout log verifying all students received CCSS curriculum in math and language arts.
+Methods of Measurement The Charter School will analyze ELPAC, NWEA MAP, DIBELS, and / or CAASPP.
+Checkout log verifying all students received CCSS curriculum in math and language arts.
 All students will be rostered with the CCSS online curriculum support materials.
-Assessments in math and ELA will use CCSS and NGSS for all students.
-Sub priority C - EL Students & Appropriate and necessary support will be provided to EL students